KennethLulie/aws-enterprise-agentic-ai/PHASE_1A_HOW_TO_GUIDE.md

 - `terraform plan`: Shows resources to be created

 **⚠️ CRITICAL: Review Plan Before Applying**
+**Highly Recommended to have LLM additionally do a santity check!**
 Before typing `yes` on any apply, carefully review the plan output:

 | Check | Expected | If Wrong - STOP |